Kaleb Konley

-Mason Caleb Burnett (born August 30, 1986), better known under his ring name Caleb Konley, is an American professional wrestler, who primarily performs on the independent circuit.
-He is best known for his time in Impact Wrestling, where he performed as Caleb Konley and Kaleb with a K. He has also performed under a mask as Suicide.
-Burnett has also wrestled for the National Wrestling Alliance, Dragon Gate USA, Evolve Wrestling, Ring of Honor, Combat Zone Wrestling and All Elite Wrestling.
+Mason Caleb Burnett (born August 30, 1986), better known by his ring name Caleb Konley, is an American professional wrestler.
+He is best known for his work in the independent circuit.
+Primarily with Juggalo Championship Wrestling (JCW), where he is the current JCW World Heavyweight Champion in his first reign, Paragon Pro Wrestling where he was the promotion's first PPW Heavyweight Champion, and Impact Wrestling, where he performed as the masked Suicide, Caleb Konley, and Kaleb with a K. He has also worked with All Elite Wrestling (AEW), WrestleCade, America's Most Liked Wrestling(AML), Game Changer Wrestling, and the National Wrestling Alliance (NWA).

 Early life

 Mason Caleb Burnett was born on August 30, 1986 in Atlanta, Georgia.

 Professional wrestling career

 Independent circuit (2005–present)

 On September 17, 2005 for Pro Wrestling Evolution, Konley made his debut under the ring name Black Pegasus.

 In the fall of 2019 he began appearing on the National Wrestling Alliance's NWA Power YouTube series under the name Caleb Konley.
 On the March 3 edition of Power, Konley and his tag team partner C. W. Anderson defeated the Dawson's to win contracts with the NWA.